TrolledWoods/golf_c/README.md

 It doesn't do any code reordering or clever things, all it does is remove comments, change the names of all the identifiers to short names and removes whitespace.

+# Building and running
+Building is just done with ``cargo build``.
+When running you have to make sure that the ``blacklist.txt`` file is in the same folder as the executable, otherwise it will not work.